nats-io/nats.net.v1/README.md

 ### Version 1.1.0 Support for Server 2.10

-The 1.1.0 release has support for Server 2.10 features including:
+The 1.1.0 release has support for Server 2.10 features and client validation improvements including:

 * Stream and Consumer info timestamps
 * Stream Configuration